 Ernie starts out trying to match cookies in this video.
 He talks about how size, shape, and other features are important in matching.
 He is having a hard time matching cookies until Cookie Monster arrives.
 Cookie Monster makes a match of two cookies that are the same, then eats up the rest of the cookies.
 (02:49)

-A live action video of the song.
+This is a live action video of the song.
 A group of children dressed like ducks sing and act the song.
 The lyrics appear on the screen.
 Children sing the song.
-(2:04)
+(02:04)

 Light and Heavy